Gcenx/macOS_Wine_builds/README.md

 <br>

-#### _Please Note;_
+> [!NOTE]
-These will function like macOS pkg releases but are packaged within a `.tar.xz`.\
+> These will function like macOS pkg releases but are packaged within a `.tar.xz`.\
-I won't be providing a pkg installer, these packages prove `wine` that works for 32 & 64-bit windows binaires.
+> I won't be providing a pkg installer, these packages prove `wine` that works for 32 & 64-bit windows binaires.

 <br>